charlie-de-muis/FunctionTraceHTML/FunctionTraceHTML/README.md

 The is a division line between different button clicks, and the call order is indented.

+To use it:

+First install the package: pip install FunctionTraceHTML

-To use it: call the enable_tracing() function at the start of the program, and the disable_tracing() at the end of the program.
+call the enable_tracing() function at the start of the program, and the disable_tracing() at the end of the program.

 Example: